bgrande/pwgenerator-extension/README.md

 Todo
 ======
-2. store field-id names for passphrase and servicename into object after initialization
+1. store field-id names for passphrase and servicename into object after initialization
-3. maybe use object structure for core library
+2. improve object structure
-4. find a better way to get/recognize the service/loginname and/or use more possible input types, names, etc.
+3. find a better way to get/recognize the service/loginname and/or use more possible input types, names, etc.
-5. build script for app zipping
+4. build script for app zipping
-6. minify js and css through build structure as well as using vendor folders
+5. minify js and css through build structure as well as using vendor folders
-7. localization
+6. localization
-8. if possible: if extension gets deactivated or deleted the overlays should be removed from every page
+7. if possible: if extension gets deactivated or deleted the overlays should be removed from every page
-9. firefox extension
+8. firefox extension
-10. android app
+9. android app